Real People Stories-Alyssa

 I’m still experiencing a lot of tests and the CA125 symptoms I had before I had surgery, i.e. exhaustion all the time, nausea, bloating, weight loss, horrible gas pain, lower back pain, dull, constant hip pain, bowel changes, etc. After my hysterectomy, I had a UTI and ended up at the ER.
 They did a CT scan and found that I had a 4cm free-floating ovarian cyst in my right pelvis.
 Well, I just had surgery, so I don’t have ovaries.
 So, I wondered what that could mean.
 I saw my oncologist about it, and she says that she looked at the results and the scan, and it’s nothing, just leftover material that banded together post-op.
 That’s fair, I guess, but she also wants to do more imaging, which I will ask about next Friday when I see her again.

-All this time, I’ve explained to her in test results that I’m still having all these HPV symptoms.
+All this time, I’ve explained to her in the results that I’m still having all these HPV symptoms.
 I’m being dismissed, “That doesn’t have anything to do with your surgery.”
 The most she’s done for me is give me pelvic floor PT, which hasn’t changed any of my ongoing symptoms.
 I was curious about recurrence when I got my CA125 test report back.
 I came upon some info while googling that in certain circumstances, i.e. type of ovarian cancer, pre vs post-op, stage, grade, etc., sometimes a result over 10 or 22 (depending on cancer type, etc.) It can indicate recurrence.